Finding DoRI: Discovery of Retained Images in Diffusion Models: Acknowledgments

-\begin{ack} This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project number 550224287.
+This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project number 550224287.
 This work has been financially supported by the German Research Center for Artificial Intelligence (DFKI) project ``SAINT''.
-Responsibility for the content of this publication lies with the authors. \end{ack}
+Responsibility for the content of this publication lies with the authors.
+Franziska Boenisch received funding from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation programme (grant agreement No 101220235).